Speech by Richard W. Fisher, President and CEO (2005–2015)

-Remarks before the Economic Club of New York
+Remarks before the Economic Club of New York on Oct.
+17, 2013.

-New York City· October 17, 2013
+October 17, 2013 New York City

 Thank you Bill [Dudley].
 It is a pleasure to be introduced by my colleague from the Federal Reserve Bank of New York.
 Bill is a friend as well as a colleague.
 Though it is our custom at the Federal Reserve to only speak for ourselves and never for any other member of the Federal Open Market Committee (FOMC), I think I can safely say that all 11 of Bill’s fellow Federal Reserve Bank presidents and, indeed, all the governors at the Federal Reserve Board, are grateful for Bill’s skillful leadership and total devotion to our collective mission.
 He is a hopeless golfer but a great human being.
 I want to take this opportunity to formally thank him for his service to the Fed and to our country.